-Wild pepper species of capsicum are the ancestors of all domesticated species which contain over 3000 varieties.
-All species of wild capsicums have certain common characteristics: small, hot, red fruits that may be round, elongated or conical and are attached to the plant in an erect position.
+All species of wild peppers have certain common characteristics: small, hot, red fruits that may be round, elongated or conical and are attached to the plant in an upright position.
 The seeds of these fruits are dispersed by birds that are not affected by the heat.

-When humans began to cultivate the capsicum plant they selected seeds from those fruits that where difficult to remove from the calyx so that birds could not pluck them.
-Pendent fruits became more desirable, and today most domesticated capsicums have pendent fruits instead of erect.
-Each time larger fruits where selected, the size and weight increased, which caused the capsicums to become pendent.
+When humans began to cultivate pepper plants they selected seeds from peppers that where difficult to remove from the calyx so that birds could not pluck them.
+Larger, pendent (hanging down instead of upright) fruits became more desirable, and today most domesticated peppers have pendent fruits instead of erect.
+Each time larger fruits where selected, the size and weight increased, which caused the peppers to become pendent.

 Capsicum annuum (AN-yoo-um):